huggingface/blog/audio-datasets.md

 each.

 The object `gigaspeech` returned by the `load_dataset` function is a [`DatasetDict`](https://huggingface.co/docs/datasets/package_reference/main_classes#datasets.DatasetDict).
 We can treat it in much the same way as an ordinary Python dictionary.
-To get the train split, we simply have to pass the corresponding key to the `DatasetDict`:
+To get the train split, we pass the corresponding key to the `DatasetDict`:

 ```python
 print(gigaspeech["train"])